pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/get-started/_index.md

     myKey2: "myValue2"
 ```

-In this section, we will be creating three separate Environments:
+In this section, we will be creating three separate environments:

 - `app-env-global` for our globally shared configuration
 - `app-env-dev` for our development configuration